-- (i) Grants.
-Subject to the provisions of the Plan, Full-Value Awards granted in a manner that is intended to qualify for the Performance Based Exception shall may be conditioned upon the achievement of Performance Goals as the Committee shall determine, in its sole discretion. - (ii) Performance Goals.
+(i) Grants.
+Subject to the provisions of the Plan, Full-Value Awards may be conditioned upon the achievement of Performance Goals as the Committee shall determine, in its sole discretion.

+(ii) Performance Goals.
 Performance Goals shall be based on one or more Performance Measures, over a Performance Period, as to be determined by the Committee.
-Performance Goals shall be objective (as that term is described in Treasury Regulations under Code Section 162(m)) and shall be established in writing by the Committee not later than 90 days after the beginning of the Performance Period (but in no event after 25% of the Performance Period has elapsed), and while the outcome as to the Performance Goal is substantially uncertain. - (iii) Performance Measures.
+Performance Goals shall be objective and shall be established in writing by the Committee not later than 90 days after the beginning of the Performance Period (but in no event after 25% of the Performance Period has elapsed), and while the outcome as to the Performance Goal is substantially uncertain.

+(iii) Performance Measures.
 The Performance Measure(s) may be described in terms of objectives that are related to the individual Participant or objectives that are Company-wide or related to a subsidiary, division, department, region, function or business unit of the Company, and shall consist of one or more or any combination of the following criteria: cash flow, profit, revenue, stock price, market share, sales, net income, operating income, return ratios, earnings per share, compound annual growth rate, earnings (which may include an add back for taxes, interest, and/or depreciation and amortization), operating earnings, profit margins, earnings per Common Share, favorable comparison to established budgets, return on shareholders' equity, return on assets, attainment of strategic and operational initiatives, comparisons with various stock market indices, reduction in costs or a combination of such factors, personal performance measures, working capital, total assets, net assets, return on sales, return on invested capital, gross margin, costs, shareholders' equity, shareholder return and/or productivity or productivity improvement.
-The Performance Goals based on these Performance Measures may be expressed in absolute terms or relative to the performance of other entities. - (iv) Treatment of Awards.
-With respect to any Full-Value Award that is intended to qualify for the Performance Based Exception: (A) the Committee shall interpret the Plan and this Section 6(d) in light of Code Section 162(m), (B) the Committee shall not amend the Full-Value Award in any way that would adversely affect the treatment of the Full Value Award under Code Section 162(m), and (C) conditioned upon the achievement of Performance Goals, such Full-Value Award and any dividends or other property otherwise payable with respect to such Full-Value Award shall not vest or be paid until the Committee shall first have certified that the Performance Goals have been achieved.
+The Performance Goals based on these Performance Measures may be expressed in absolute terms or relative to the performance of other entities.

+(iv) Treatment of Awards.
+With respect to any Full-Value Award that is conditioned upon the achievement of Performance Goals, such Full-Value Award and any dividends or other property otherwise payable with respect to such Full-Value Award shall not vest or be paid until the Committee shall first have certified that the Performance Goals have been achieved.

-Unrestricted Share Awards.
+(e) Unrestricted Share Awards.